 Service is an important part of our identity at Marquette and the CCS upholds that identity by providing opportunities for students to participate in meaningful and impactful service.
 We strive to be members and good citizens of the Milwaukee community by engaging with our neighbors and gaining a greater understanding of local and global issues.

 We appreciate your partnership!
 With your help, our students gain a greater understanding of their community, develop as leaders, act on their commitment to justice, and grow as citizens.

-In January, we will begin soliciting Hunger Clean-Up sites.
+Site registration will begin in January.
 If you have any questions, please contact: firstname.lastname@example.org.

 When incoming students arrive on campus for Orientation, they get involved in the community right away!
-If you would like to host students for this service event, contact firstname.lastname@example.org.
+Site registration for 2013 is now closed.

 Marquette undergraduates spend an estimated 455,000 hours in service to the community each year.

 At the Center for Community Service, we work with students who are interested in service outside of their academic responsibilities.
 You can also contact our partners in Service Learning (tied to academic coursework) and Campus Ministry (faith-based service).